 Utah College of Applied Technology President Rob Brems today announced he will retire on December 31st.
 Brems and his wife Laurie plan to serve an LDS mission in Barcelona, Spain, beginning January 2016.
 Utah Governor Gary R. Herbert hosted Brems in the announcement at a special meeting with the UCAT…

-August 8, 2014 The Utah College of Applied Technology (UCAT) announced today the selection of Brennan M. Wood as campus president of the Southwest Applied Technology College (SWATC).
-Wood is currently the Director of the Iron County Office of Economic Development, a position he has held since 2009.
-A Cedar…
+May 26, 2015 The Utah College of Applied Technology (UCAT) announced today the selection of K. Chad Campbell as campus president of the Bridgerland Applied Technology College (BATC).
+Campbell is currently the Vice President of Finance at the Bridgerland ATC, a position he has held since 1985.
+He has also…

 The Utah College of Applied Technology (UCAT) is the parent organization for Utah’s eight regional applied technology colleges (ATCs).
 Established by the State of Utah, UCAT provides market-driven technical education through eight ATCs meeting the needs of Utah’s employers for skilled workers.